schibsted/spid-tech-docs/resources/articles/sdks/javascript-1x.md

 ##### timeout

-This is the default connection timeout in milliseconds used when waiting for response by the SPiD servers.
+This is the default connection timeout in milliseconds used when waiting for response by the Schibsted account servers.
 Defaults to 5 seconds (5000 milliseconds).

 ##### refresh_timeout

-This option specifies how often the session is refreshed and retrieved from SPiD, in milliseconds.
+This option specifies how often the session is refreshed and retrieved from Schibsted account, in milliseconds.
 Default is every 15 minutes (900000 milliseconds).
 This is configurable down to 1 minute (60000 milliseconds).
 We encourage clients to use the default unless it is necessary to change it, like in a single-page app where page refreshes are very infrequent.
 A fresh session can also be retrieved